JeffZ0930/JeffZ0930.github.io/_pages/publications.md

 The 39th Annual Conference on Neural Information Processing Systems, 2025

 - **SOUPS | Can You Walk Me Through It?
 Explainable SMS Phishing Detection using LLM-based Agents**<br>
-Yizhu Wang, Haoyu Zhai, Chenkai Wang, Qingying Hao, Nick A. Cohen, Roopa Foulger, Jonathan A. Handler, Gang Wang The 21st Symposium on Usable Privacy and Security, 2025
+Yizhu Wang, __Haoyu Zhai__, Chenkai Wang, Qingying Hao, Nick A. Cohen, Roopa Foulger, Jonathan A. Handler, Gang Wang The 21st Symposium on Usable Privacy and Security, 2025